FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ![minimization](img/minimization.png)

 When X is a set of id or time dummies, this problem corresponds to a principal component analysis with missing values.
-When X is a general set of regressors, this problem corresponds to a model with interactive fixed effects as described in Bai (2009).
+When X is a general set of regressors, this problem can be seen as a liner model with interactive fixed effects as described in Bai (2009).

 ## Syntax